Connect virtual networks from different deployment models using PowerShell

-This article shows you how to connect classic VNets to Resource Manager VNets to allow the resources located in the separate deployment models to communicate with each other.
+This article helps you connect classic VNets to Resource Manager VNets to allow the resources located in the separate deployment models to communicate with each other.
 The steps in this article use PowerShell, but you can also create this configuration using the Azure portal by selecting the article from this list.

 Connecting a classic VNet to a Resource Manager VNet is similar to connecting a VNet to an on-premises site location.
 Both connectivity types use a VPN gateway to provide a secure tunnel using IPsec/IKE.
 You can create a connection between VNets that are in different subscriptions and in different regions.
 You can also connect VNets that already have connections to on-premises networks, as long as the gateway that they have been configured with is dynamic or route-based.
 For more information about VNet-to-VNet connections, see the VNet-to-VNet FAQ at the end of this article.

-If your VNets are in the same region, you may want to instead consider connecting them using VNet Peering.
+If you do not already have a virtual network gateway and do not want to create one, you may want to instead consider connecting your VNets using VNet Peering.
 VNet peering does not use a VPN gateway.
 For more information, see VNet peering.

 The following steps walk you through the settings necessary to configure a dynamic or route-based gateway for each VNet and create a VPN connection between the gateways.
 This configuration does not support static or policy-based gateways.